Cleaning Tracheostomy Stoma

 Additional Needed Supplies:

-• Student’s Individualized Health Plan (IHP) and/or healthcare provider’s order
+• Student’s Individualized Health Plan (IHP) and healthcare provider’s order

 • Gauze